CSAllenISDClassroom/scheduling-app-model-your-mom/Functionality.md

 A list of all courses should be available for all users to see.
 The list of all courses should be stored within the database, and should be sent to the UI to display visually.
 The scheduler app’s front page will include a list of all courses.
 Each course should include a name, course code, available class periods, and the level of the course.
 In an ideal setting, the list of courses should include all of the primary functionalities, and also include GPA level, teacher names, semester credits, and campus.
 The course list should be well coded, non-complex, easily alterable, and expandable.

 ### Design
-For this feature, the HTTP method is GET and there are no parameters or body necessary for invocation.
-The response would return a body that contains the JSON-formatted data for all of the courses and a HTTP 201 successfully created status code on completion.
-Some errors could occur if the request is unable to reach the server in the specified time.
+* The HTTP method is GET for this feature
+* There are no parameters required for invocation
+* There is no body required in the invocation of this feature
+* The status code would be "200 OK" if compiled properly
+* The response returns a body which contains the JSON-formatted data for a list of all courses

 ### QA